Are Women Naturally Monogamous?

 There is more to discuss, but I’ll leave that for later.

 For now I must ask: Are evolutionary psychologists unfamiliar with this information, or do they simply ignore it because the theory so well justifies a status quo in which women are told to stay monogamous, but understand men’s need for many partners, aka the double standard?

 After all, it’s in men’s genes – or was that jeans?

 Men Aren’t Hard Wired To Find Breasts Attractive

-Posted on December 20, 2010, in feminism, gender, men, psychology, race/ethnicity, sex, sexism, women and tagged American Indians, Charles Darwin, Charles Dawrin, culture, Evolutionary Psychology, feminism, gender, monogamy, monogomy, Native Americans, polygamy, sexism, sexuality, Tahiti.
+Posted on December 20, 2010, in feminism, gender, men, psychology, race/ethnicity, sex and sexuality, sexism, women and tagged American Indians, Charles Darwin, Charles Dawrin, culture, Evolutionary Psychology, feminism, gender, monogamy, monogomy, Native Americans, polygamy, sexism, sexuality, Tahiti.
 Bookmark the permalink.
 7 Comments.